Simon Morhier: Family

 Morhier's third and last marriage was to Catherine de Gavre d'Escornaix (aft.
 1385–bef.
 1472), between 4 January and 9 April 1440 at La Roche-Guyon, at around the same time Morhier was appointed to the captaincy of that location.
 The union remained childless.
-Catherine de Gavre d'Escornaix was the mother of Guy II le Bouteiller from her first marriage with Guy I le Bouteiller.
-Who was the husband of Simon Morhier's daughter Isabelle Morhier.
-Also Simon Morhier and Catherine de Gavre d'Escornaix would be the grandparents of Isabelle Morhier's son Jean de le Bouteillière, Lord of Boissière who was the great great great grandfather of Catherine de Baillon through her father Alphonse de Baillon's mother Renee Maillard.
+Catherine de Gavre d'Escornaix was the mother of Guy II le Bouteiller from her first marriage with Guy I le Bouteiller, who was the husband of Simon Morhier's daughter Isabelle Morhier.
+Simon Morhier and Catherine de Gavre d'Escornaix would be the grandparents of Isabelle Morhier's son Jean de le Bouteillière, Lord of Boissière, who was the great great great grandfather of Catherine de Baillon through her father Alphonse de Baillon's mother Renee Maillard.